Transitional Military Council (2019)

-The Transitional Military Council (TMC) was the military junta governing Sudan that was established on 11 April 2019, after the 2019 Sudanese coup d'état that took place during the Sudanese Revolution, and was formally headed by Abdel Fattah al-Burhan, Inspector of the Armed Forces, after Ahmed Awad Ibn Auf resigned as leader one day following the coup.
+The Transitional Military Council (TMC) was the military junta governing Sudan that was established on 11 April 2019, after the 2019 Sudanese coup d'état that took place during the Sudanese Revolution, and was formally headed by Abdel Fattah al-Burhan, Inspector of the Sudanese Armed Forces, after Ahmed Awad Ibn Auf resigned as leader one day following the coup.

 The TMC and the Forces of Freedom and Change alliance (FFC) signed a political agreement on 17 July.
 On 4 August, a constitutional declaration, which followed up on the 17 July agreement, was completed.
 The agreements provided for the transfer of power to a new body known as the Sovereignty Council and to other transitional state bodies.

 Structure and members

 Lieutenant General Mohamed Hamdan Dagalo ("Hemetti") was formally the deputy leader but seen as the de facto real leader.

-On 20 August 2019, the Sovereignty Council was established, officially dissolving the TMC and transferring power to the new council.
+On 21 August 2019, the Sovereignty Council was established, officially dissolving the TMC and transferring power to the new council.